syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-reorder.md

 domainurl: ##DomainURL##
 ---

-# Column reorder in ##Platform_Name## Grid component
+# Column reorder in ##Platform_Name## Grid control

-The Syncfusion ##Platform_Name## Grid component allows to reorder columns by drag and drop of a particular column header from one index to another index within the grid.
+The Syncfusion ##Platform_Name## Grid control allows to reorder columns by drag and drop of a particular column header from one index to another index within the grid.
 This feature can be enabled by injecting the [Reorder](../../api/grid/reorder) module in the grid..

 To reorder the columns, set the [allowReordering](../../api/grid/#allowreordering) property to **true** in the grid.

-Here's an example for column reordering in your Grid component:
+Here's an example for column reordering in your Grid control:

 {% if page.publishingplatform == "typescript" %}